MicrosoftDocs/winrt-api/windows.devices.radios/radio_setstateasync_1524539262.md

 ## -remarks

 The `radios` capability is required for all radios.
-If the radio Kind is **RadioKind.MobileBroadband**, then this also requires `cellularDevcieControl`, a restricted capability given to Mobile Operators.
+If the radio Kind is **RadioKind.MobileBroadband**, then this also requires `cellularDeviceControl`, a restricted capability given to Mobile Operators.

+The returned `IAsyncOperation<RadioAccessStatus>` can throw the ERROR_BUSY exception when retrieving the result, if the radio state is changed by another process simultaneously.
+This exception must be caught and the operation retried if necessary.

 ## -examples